Its thumping nightlife, culture and history give the city plenty of appeal. Take a look at some of the best places to live in Newcastle.

 Best things to do in Newcastle

 Cultural: For nightlife, look at the pubs, bars and clubs around the Bigg Market and Quayside areas.
-Hot night spots can also be found on Collingwood Street, Neville Street and Osborne Road.
+Hot night spots can also be found on Collingwood Street - famous for the renowned 'Diamond Strip' - Neville Street and Osborne Road.
+Locals favour leaving their coats at home on nights out - whatever the weather!

 The lynchpin of the Newcastle drama scene is The Theatre Royal.
-It's a Grade I-listed neoclassical building and hosts more than 400 performances a year, including West End shows.
+It's a Grade I-listed neoclassical building and hosts more than 400 performances a year, including touring productions of West End shows.

 State-of-the-art centres in Newcastle include the BALTIC Centre for Contemporary Art.
 It has cutting-edge exhibitions and has presented the work of more than 350 artists since its opening in 2002.

-Outdoors: The centre of Newcastle has some huge open spaces.
+Outdoors: The centre of Newcastle has several huge open spaces.
 Town Moor covers more than 1,000 acres - bigger than Hyde Park and Hampstead Heath together.

-Alternatively, Jesmond Dene is a wooded park that runs from Benton Bank to south Gosforth and has a series of attractive ruined buildings.
+Alternatively, Jesmond Dene is a wooded park that runs from Benton Bank to South Gosforth and has a series of charming ruined buildings.

 Leazes Park is the city's oldest park.
 It was opened in 1873 and today has tennis courts, basketball courts, a play area and a bowling green.

-Sport: A visit to Newcastle United F.C.'s home ground is one of the top things to do in Newcastle.
-St James's Park dominates the city centre and can hold 52,000 football fans.
+Sport: A visit to Newcastle United F.C.'s home ground, St James's Park, is one of the top things to do in Newcastle.
 Book a stadium tour to see behind the scenes.

-Shopping: Key shopping destinations include Northumberland Street, which has a selection of popular brands such as Next and H&M. Eldon Square shopping centre has more than 150 shops, including Boots, Debenhams and John Lewis.
+Shopping: Key shopping destinations include Northumberland Street, which is home to Newcastle's premier department store, Fenwicks.
+Eldon Square shopping centre has more than 150 shops, including Topshop, Debenhams and John Lewis.

 Other key spots include the triple-domed Central Arcade, which now houses upmarket shops such as Kurt Geiger and Vivienne Westwood.
 For boutiques, head to Grainger Town.